nextpyp/prismpyp/docs/eval3d.md

       --num-neighbors 10
     ```

+!!! tip

-> Reuse embeddings from the `eval2d` step to speed up processing and maintain consistency across visualization scales.
+    Reuse embeddings from the `eval2d` step to speed up processing and maintain consistency across visualization scales.

 ## 2. Generate New 3D Embeddings from Scratch